ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 We'll be modeling state mortality rates for the years 1999&ndash;2020, for women ages 35&mdash;44 only.
 The goal for this kind of modeling project, which is often referred to as 'disease mapping', is to make inferences about systematic disease risk for population segments.
 We want sound answers to questions like: are mid-life mortality rates rising in Wisconsin?
 How fast are they rising?
 Is mortality higher in Ohio than Pennsylvania?

 When the question pertains to massive groups of people, then raw data from a good vital statistics system can give us a suitable answer in the form of crude incidence rates.
 (Answering a statistical question is not the same, obviously, as developing an understanding of the matter.)
 Whenever our research questions concern small or 'smallish' groups of people, the patterns and trends of interest become obscured by chance (or causes of morbidity that are not persistent over time), and we may 'see' patterns where there are none.
+We proceed with the supposition that the data is without much error, but we distinguish conceptually between actual morbidity or mortality (crude rates) and the incidence or risk attributable to systematically maintained causes (natural and otherwise).[^1]

+[^1]: At least, that is my best stab at communicating the reason these models are required, and what exactly the target of our inference is.
+The distinction is fundamental to this enterprise but the concept is rarely stated explicitly in the literature and is sometimes conflated with measurement error.

 <p>
 The purpose of space-time disease mapping is to improve inferences about disease risk for a collection of population segments that are indexed by both time and geography.
-(Information about aggregates or averages, like whether mortality has been rising <em>on average</em> in the population, will emerge naturally from our disease mapping model if we are successful at making inferences about our collection of rates at each unit of observation.)
+(Questions about aggregates or averages, like whether mortality has been rising <em>on average</em> in the population, are secondary; answers to those questions will emerge naturally from our disease mapping model if we are successful at making inferences about our collection of rates at each unit of observation.)
 In this case, we have mortality data for 50 states plus D.C. ( \( S = 51 \) ) spanning 22 years (\( T = 22 \)).
 This means we have a total of \(N = S \times T = 1,122 \) 'rates' about which we might like to make inferences.
 </p>

 <p>